 To manufacture soapstone cookware the traditional way, a pre-formed chunk of stone is fixed to a horizontal mechanical lathe.
 The stone is then rotated at a fairly high speed, while the block gets hollowed out and shaped on the outside with the aid of different iron bars and a lot of patience and skill.
 A lid made from a pre-formed disk is then shaped to perfectly fit each single pot.
 Each soapstone cookware is therefore a unique piece, to which another skilled craftsman will then apply the copper handles.

 In this video we show the most rudimentary way of making a soapstone pan.
-Cookstone, on the other hand, uses modern semiautomatic lathes, which permit a faster, more efficient and standardized production, with a better finishing.
+Cookstone, on the other hand, uses modern semi-automatic lathes, which permit a faster, more efficient and standardized production, with a better finish.
 But the method is still the same since the Middle Ages: a process that requires the skills of a master craftsman.